Yoga can be explored as a Path to Self Power, Self Reflection or Self Therapy

 Firstly Yoga can be explained as a means to attain a degree of power or control over our body and mind.
-Here Yoga links the body and the mind through intense physical and mental effort.
+Here Yoga links the body and the mind through physical and mental effort.

-For instance through rigorous physical practices we develop and maintain a state of attention which is used to hold power over the body and the breath.
+For instance through consistent physical practices we develop and maintain a state of attention which is used to hold power over the body and the breath.
 Within this approach such control is often seen as a prerequisite to the body and mind becoming free of disturbances and distractions.

 This power arises out of three areas of personal development: